+The Short Course introduced me to the Laboratory and through it the tremendous power of mouse genetics.
 Ironically, however, lacrosse may have influenced his choice of undergraduate school as much as biology.

 "I played lacrosse in New York, but I went to high school in Kansas City after my family moved there," says Valle.
 "Most people in the Midwest had never heard of lacrosse back then.
 One day a guy saw me bouncing a ball off a wall, and it turned out he had played lacrosse at Duke.
 So we would play catch, and he told me about his experiences there."

 To benefit from Duke's biology department—and lacrosse program—Valle first had to withstand a formidable parental challenge.
 His dad, who worked in insurance, lobbied for Yale or Wesleyan, in part because of their proximity to Hartford, the industry's epicenter.

 "I stuck to my guns," says Valle.
 "I was the only one in my immediate family who was so interested in science, and I don't think it was something they fully understood.
 But to his credit, my father was okay with it in the end.
 And off I went to Duke without having ever actually seen the campus."